 Representation on boards

 It is a given that achieving equal representation on boards of directors contributes to better governance and board performance.
 Now, the goal for companies is to accelerate progress in this area.
-As of 2020, the boards of directors of Canada’s six largest banks constitute, on average, 39 per cent women, ahead of the goal set by the 30% Club Canada to realize this benchmark by 2022.
+As of 2023, the boards of directors of Canada’s six largest banks constitute, on average, 43 per cent women.

 Commitment to equal pay for equal work